jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 ## Introduction
 ---

-The design of an API is essential, so I read two great books where explain concepts, fundamentals, and standards to create efficient APIs easy to use and easy to understand, this is my summary about them!
+The design of an API is essential, so I read 2 great books where explain concepts, fundamentals, and standards to create efficient APIs easy to use and easy to understand, this is my summary about them!

 ---

-### <em> An API must be designed from its consumer’s perspective and not its provider’s </em>
+### An API must be designed from its consumer’s perspective and not its provider’s
+---
 * Who are the users?
 * What can they do?
 * How do they do it?